tomimarkus991/GameCalendar/README.md

 [ApI Documentation](https://api-docs.igdb.com/#about)

-After Opening the Project go to GameReleases --> values --> strings.xml and put your API key in api_key string Now you are all done.
+After Opening the Project go to GameReleases --> Resources --> values --> strings.xml and put your API key in api_key string Now you are all done.
 Enjoy